git-fetch-git-roll-over/GradDog/docs/source/about.rst

 Introduction
 ------------
 In engineering, statistical modelling, and countless other scientific disciplines, derivatives are calculated to measure change in a dynamic system.
 It is crucial for professionals of all kinds who work with quantitative systems to have access to software that can calculate derivatives quickly, efficiently, and with a simple-to-use interface.
-That is why ``TensorFlow`` exists.
-Our software package, ``GradDog``, will try to do the same.

-``GradDog`` performs automatic differentiation to machine precision, at a low computational cost.
+``GradDog`` performs automatic differentiation to machine precision with a user-friendly design.
 This documentation walks through some of the mathematics of automatic differentiation, as well as some basic information about the usage of our package.

 .. image:: ../../images/dog.jpg
   :width: 600

 Background
 ----------
-Computing gradients the old-fashioned way (by hand) is certainly feasible for many mathematical functions that appear in many applications.
+Computing derivatives the old-fashioned way (by hand) is certainly feasible for many mathematical functions that appear in many applications.
 A key step in almost every derivative is known as the chain rule, which applies whenever our function's inner structure is a composition of functions, e.g.,

 :math:`\\f(x, y) = g(h(x, y))`